 For assistance and support on clinical issues, contact the DACAS on telephone (08) 7087 1742.

-DACAS is a 24-hour service for doctors, nurses and other health professionals seeking medical advice in managing people experiencing alcohol or other drug-related problems.
+DACAS is a 24 hours a day 7 days/week including public holidays service for doctors, nurses and other health professionals seeking medical advice in managing people experiencing alcohol or other drug-related problems.